ANI

 GE valued those shares at about USD 146 million at the end of 2022, up from USD 57 million originally, on the assumption that Culp receives the maximum number of shares possible under the terms of the award, according to WSJ.
 So far, he has earned about a third less than the maximum, a company spokeswoman said.
 The number he ultimately receives depends on the company's highest average share price over any 30 consecutive trading days through mid-August 2024.

-Get a daily dose of Johannesburg Life news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+The pay disclosures were made in the company's annual proxy statement, filed with the Securities and Exchange Commission on Thursday.
+(ANI)Get a daily dose of Johannesburg Life news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Johannesburg Life.